Portal Login

-It sounds too easy to be true, but if your filter is dirty, it won’t allow air to pass through it.
+It sounds too easy to be true, but if you have a clogged air filter, it won’t allow air to pass through it.
 According to one of our HVAC technicians, “Filters are designed to collect dust and debris that would otherwise damage your unit.
-Over time, your filter can get clogged and won’t allow enough air to pass through.
+Over time, all this dust can lead to a clogged air filter, which won’t allow enough air to pass through.
 If your filter isn’t drawing in enough air, there’s less flow in your furnace.”
 Your furnace is a controlled fire burning inside your home.
 In furnaces, most heat exchangers, depending on brand and size, get up to 140-170 degrees Fahrenheit.
 Without the cooler air of your home flowing through it and keeping the temperature steady, it will continue to burn hotter and hotter, reaching a temperature of 180-200 degrees.
-Your furnace is equipped with several safety systems to shut the fire down when it begins to overheat.
+Your furnace is equipped with several safety systems like a flame sensor and a high limit switch to shut the fire down when it begins to overheat.

 The solution to this problem is easy—you’re overdue for a filter change!